When are Ojai Pixies in season?

 How can I order Ojai Pixie T-Shirts or other Ojai Pixie garb?

-Please check the Friend’s Ranches website for information on ordering Ojai Pixie T Shirts, hats and other Ojai Pixies goodies.
-When they are available the growers at this Ojai Pixie farm sell the shirts online for us.
+Please check the Friend’s Ranches website for information on ordering Ojai Pixie T Shirts, hats, lunchboxes and other Ojai Pixie goodies.
+When they are available the growers at this Ojai Pixie farm sell Ojai Pixie swag.

 How are Ojai Pixies related to other varieties of tangerines/mandarins?